How to Use Content Marketing to Grow Website Traffic

 how-to-use-content-marketing

 An HR consultancy in Bangalore came to us in mid-2024.
 Their website had been live for four years and was getting around 180 visitors a month from Google.
-They had done some social media, run Google Ads campaigns, and published about 15 blog posts over the years.
+They had done some social media, run Google Ads campaignss, and published about 15 blog posts over the years.
 None of those posts had been written with keyword research.
 None had internal links.
 The site had no clear topical focus from Google’s perspective.

 Twelve months later, after consistent content marketing with proper SEO, they were at 2,400 visitors a month from organic search alone.
 Website enquiries had gone from roughly one per week to six or seven.